pozengineer/landscapeApp/README.md

 Summary

-The web application is a landscape application that enables the user to create a session consisting of exercises.
-The user can input the:
-- type of exercise
-- name of exercise
-- duration
-- distance
-- reps
-- sets
+The web application ventures into the three dimensional world of landscaping where the user is able the visualize and store created planter boxes.
+When opening the web application, the user will be presented with the landing page displaying a short gif video demonstrating how the applcation is utilized.
+The user is required to register an account in order to access the application.
+Once the user is logged in, they are directed to their profile page.
+From this point the user can access the shapeSelect page where they can choose the shape of their planter box.
+Then they are directed to the calculation page where they are presented with the 3D model of the selected planter box.
+The user can select from a range of materials to fill the planter box.
+The material data is stored in a database.
+The user enters a name and the dimensions of their planter box and clicks on the 'calculate' button which calculates the volume, required amount of material to fill the planter box and the cost.
+The user has the option to change the dimensions and material until they are happy with their inputs.
+The user can then click on the 'submit' button which will take the data entered and save it to a database.
+The user is directed to the projects page where a list of their projects can be viewed.
+In order to gain access to the details of their projects, the user has to click on their project which will send them to the details page where the information for their planter box is displayed.
+The user user can add as many projects as they want and will stay looged in until they choose to logout.

-The user can either select to add additinal exercises, or complete the current workout session.
-The data is sent to a database and then returned the the homepage displaying the accumulated data of all entered exercises.
-The following npm's and methods where used in the development of this application:
+The following npm's and methods where used in the development of the backend of this application:
 - express
 - path
 - Procfile
-- .gitignore
 - get
 - post
 - delete
-- .env
 - dotenv

 Getting Started